-According to a Gartner report, the market for monitoring and APM solutions will reach $4.98 billion by 2019, with log monitoring and analytics becoming a de facto aspect of AIOps.
+According to a Gartner report, the market for synthetic monitoring and APM solutions will reach $4.98 billion by 2019, with log monitoring and analytics becoming a de facto aspect of AIOps.
 Log analysis tools are gaining traction as a low-cost alternative for application and infrastructure monitoring.

 - Introduction to ELK